Nollywood: Nigerian cinema

 Film-making in Nigeria is divided largely along regional, marginally ethnic and religious lines.
 Thus, there are distinct film industries – each seeking to portray the concern of the particular section and ethnicity it represents.
 However, there is the English-language film industry which is a melting pot for filmmaking from most of the regional industries.

-The Igbo-language film, Living in Bondage (1992), directed by Chris Obi Rapu and starring Paul Okechukwu Ogunjiofor, Kenneth Okonkwo, Kanayo O. Kanayo and Kenneth Nnebue (who also produced it), among others, is often credited with kick-starting the modern Nollywood era and is associated with southeastern Nigeria.
-After that were films like Circle of Doom, Nneka, The Pretty Serpent, Rituals, Rattle Snake, etc.
+The Igbo-language film, Living in Bondage (1992), directed by Chris Obi Rapu and starring Okechukwu Ogunjiofor, Kenneth Okonkwo, Kanayo O. Kanayo and Kenneth Nnebue (who also produced it), among others, is often credited with kick-starting the modern Nollywood era and is associated with southeastern Nigeria.
+After that were films like Circle of Doom, Nneka The Pretty Serpent, Rituals and Rattle Snake.

-It is important to recognize that the Nigerian film industry has a more complex and diverse history too.
-Worth mentioning, before Living In Bondage was Things Fall Apart, an adaptation of Chinua Achebe's Novel of the same name, starring Pete Edochie.
+It is important to recognize that the Nigerian film industry has a more complex and diverse history from before the 1990s.
+Worth mentioning is 1987's Things Fall Apart, an adaptation of Chinua Achebe's novel of the same name, starring Pete Edochie.

-Although the Igbo language film Living in Bondage by Kenneth Nnebue was the first massive nationwide hit of the videotape era, most Igbo film makers prefer to make their movies in English.
+Although the Igbo language film Living in Bondage was the first massive nationwide hit of the videotape era, most Igbo film makers prefer to make their movies in English.
 This leads to the paradox where some of the most popular and beloved actors in Nollywood like Patience Ozokwor (Mama G), Chinedu Ikedieze and Osita Iheme (Aki and Pawpaw), Nkem Owoh (Osuofia), John Okafor (Mr. Ibu) who are ethnically Igbo, have mostly acted in English language movies.
 These actors occasionally sprinkle their movies with Igbo aphorisms and expressions (e.g. 'Chineke!', 'Tufiakwa!') but the vast majority of the dialogue is in English.